 We’re delighted to share details of an incredible programme celebrating the UK and Russia’s rich musical cultures.

-Scores of events are scheduled over the course of the UK-Russia Year of Music, featuring an enviable lineup of talent from an array of genres, from Gilles Peterson in Moscow to George Benjamin’s Lessons in Love and Violence in St Petersburg, from public talks to composers’ workshops to performances from emerging artists through Selector Live.
+Scores of events are scheduled over the course of the UK-Russia Year of Music, from early 2019 into Spring 2020, featuring an enviable lineup of talent from an array of genres, from Gilles Peterson in Moscow to George Benjamin’s Lessons in Love and Violence in St Petersburg, from public talks to composers’ workshops to performances from emerging artists through Selector Live.

 The aims of the UK-Russia Year of Music are to: